nkopilovskii/ImageCropper/README.md

 - `rect9x16` - square (rectangle with aspect ratio* 9 to 16)

+- `customRect` - square (rectangle with custom aspect ratio)

 *(first number is width, second - height)

 #### Сustom parameters
+`customRatio` - size for creating  figure with custom aspect ratio.
+Value of this property will be used only if `figure = .customRect`.
+Default value - `CGSize(width: 1, height: 1)`

 `maskFillColor` - fill color around cropped figure ("hole")

 `borderColor` - color of cropped figure's ("hole") border